-Diamond burial needs cremation ashes of the deceased.
-In this type of burial, A portion of the ashes is processed into a rough diamond, and the remaining portion can be buried in the regular manner.
+Diamond burial needs the cremation ashes of the deceased.
+In this type of burial, A portion of the ashes is processed into a rough diamond, and the remaining portion can be buried in a regular manner.

 Because of numerous advantages, diamonds made from ashes become more and more popular.